 Invoices were recorded as being paid anywhere from 14 to 668 days after the invoice date, with an average payment date of 96 days after the invoice date.
-Furthermore, the invoices prepared by the Accounts Receivable Department for the ERU Cost Recoveries do not contain a due date.
-The Accounts Receivable Department took over invoicing for the ERU in January 2006.
+Furthermore, the invoices prepared by the Accounts Receivable Unit (ARU) for the ERU Cost Recoveries do not contain a due date.
+The ARU took over invoicing for the ERU in January 2006 and implemented written operating procedures pertaining to invoicing.
 Since they have taken over, there is an average payment date of 48 days.

 DEP standard operating procedures for accounts receivable of cost recoveries indicates a second notice is sent 42 days after date of original invoice.
-Since the Accounts Receivable Department took over the billings there were five instances where the company either did not receive a second notice per the accounts receivable ledger or the second notice was sent later than 42 days from the original invoice date.
+Since the ARU took over the billings there were five instances where the company either did not receive a second notice per the accounts receivable ledger or the second notice was sent later than 42 days from the original invoice date.
 The accounts receivable clerk in charge of processing the cost recovery invoices stated that she is notified by the Chief of the ERU when to send a company a second notice.
-The table below shows the amounts outstanding at June 30, 2007 and each fiscal year the invoice was sent.